varun-TR/supply-chain-analysis/README.md

 (There can be many more..)

-note: if jupiter note book not loading, try downloading the zip file.
+note: if jupiter notebook not loading, try downloading the zip file.